39th Infantry Brigade Combat Team: War on Terrorism

 The brigade combat team redeployed to Camp Shelby, Mississippi in December 2008 and demobilized.
 Unlike the first deployment, the soldiers of the 39th were supported by a massive reintegration effort.
 Soldiers and their families participated in Yellow Ribbon reintegration events at the thirty-, sixty- and ninety-day post redeployment intervals.
 The soldiers and their families were provided with lodging at convention centers around the state for these events.
 The soldiers were presented with information on Employer Support of the Guard and Reserve (ESGR), employment counseling, marriage counseling, Veterans Affairs benefits, post traumatic stress disorder and suicide prevention.
 Each event included a job fair to assist soldiers in finding employment.

 Decorations

-Headquarters and Headquarters Company, 39th Infantry Brigade Combat Team was awarded the Meritorious Unit Commendation for the period of April 1, 2008 through December 1, 2008.
+Headquarters and Headquarters Company, 39th Infantry Brigade Combat Team was awarded the Meritorious Unit Commendation for the period of 1 April 2008 through 1 December 2008.

 Commanders

 The unit was commanded by a brigadier general until 2005 when it was reorganized as a modular brigade combat team, at which time the brigade combat team was commanded by a colonel.